ChamodyaChiran/ChamodyaChiran/README.md

 - 👨🏽‍💻 I’m currently working on [All](https://github.com/Chamodya678);
-- 🌱 I’m currently learning Python ;
+- 🌱 I’m currently learning Python 👀;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help 😊;
-- ⚡️ Fun-Fact: I'm Still Student, and still Learning Phython😅;
+- ⚡️ Fun-Fact: I'm Still Student, and still Learning 😂;
-- 📫 How to reach me: You Know That..Right?
+- 📫 How to reach me: You Know That..Right 🤔?

 **Languages and Tools:**